simonwittber/AssetForgePostProcessor/README.md

 different colors on on the model, and allowing different smooth/metal properties across the mesh.

 The Palette ScriptableObject allows an albedo and property mesh to be easily baked into the required textures.
-Sse Scenes/TestScene for an example.
+See Scenes/TestScene for an example.
+There are some caveats with this approach, notably that the texture mapping from AssetForge is not preserved, and must be replicated using the included StandardVertexColors shader.

 ```git submodule add https://github.com/simonwittber/AssetForgePostProcessor AssetForgePostProcessor```